E-Commerce Development in Dubai

 The UAE e-commerce market crossed $9B in 2024 and is projected to keep growing through 2026.
 Dubai accounts for the majority share.
 But most Dubai online stores still underperform on the basics — checkout flows that fail on mobile, payment integration limited to one gateway (lose 8–12% to declines), bilingual UX that translates buttons but not the actual customer journey.
 The Saudi e-commerce playbook from 2020–2024 — bilingual UX, multi-gateway payment integration, mobile-first checkout — applies directly to Dubai with the UAE-specific payment mix swapped in.

 Dubai's e-commerce buyer audience is also distinctively global.
 Local UAE residents, GCC tourists in Dubai, international tourists, and online cross-border shoppers all show up in checkout flows.
 That changes the requirements: multi-currency display, international shipping options, and tax handling (UAE VAT vs zero-rated exports vs cross-border) all need to work cleanly.
-Most templated Shopify or WooCommerce setups handle one of these well and break on the others.
+Most templated setups handle one of these well and break on the others.

 UAE e-commerce payment method share, 2026